SapwoodStudio/Transmogrifier/docs/src/installation.md

 Transmogrifier comes with some example presets for its own settings and for importing and exporting certain formats.
 You may copy them to your user preferences by clicking `Install Example Presets`.

 !!! tip
-    This is highly recommended for beginners to Transmogrifier or for those who rely on these presets and desire to keep them updated with each new Transmogrifier version.
+    This is highly recommended for beginners to Transmogrifier and for those who rely on these presets and desire to keep them updated with each new Transmogrifier version.

 ![Getting_started_Install_5.png](assets/images/Getting_started_Install_5.png)